- Number of new community cases: 29

 - Number of new cases identified at the border: Two

-- Cases epidemiologically linked: 22 of today’s 29 cases are linked
+- Cases epidemiologically linked: 21 of today’s 29 cases are linked.

-- Cases to be epidemiologically linked: Seven of today’s 29 cases.
+- Cases to be epidemiologically linked: 8 of today’s 29 cases.
 Investigations are continuing to determine a link.

 - Number of sub-clusters: 15 epidemiologically linked subclusters.
-Of these, five are active, two are contained and eight are dormant.
+Of these, seven are active, one is contained and seven are dormant.
 There are 14 epidemiologically unlinked subclusters.
 Of these, five are active, one is contained and eight are dormant.

 Locations of interest

-- Wastewater detections ***: No unexpected detections in the past 24 hours.
+- Wastewater detections: No unexpected detections in the next 24 hours

 COVID-19 vaccine update